 There is no need for IT to immediately replace a failed drive like they must do with RAID-based systems.
 Failed drives can be replaced during regular maintenance intervals or not at all (fail-in-place).

 The storage software can manage, repair, retire, delete and deduplicate objects themselves based on information provided in metadata, making information life cycle management extremely efficient.
-If you need to store a certain object for a longer time period, you can amend the metadata associated with this object and all objects with the same metadata are automatically updated.
+If a requirement to store a certain object for a longer time period, simply amend the metadata associated with this object and all objects with the same metadata are automatically updated.

 Object storage uses a global namespace and is designed to reduce the number of mount points / shares in an organisation.
 Having a global namespace means your underlying storage layer could be distributed across geographic locations, the user would not know if the files are local or remote and could be located thousands of miles away.